A Secure Future—How You Can Find It

 9, 10. (a) What is God’s personal name? (b) What scripture would you use to prove to a friend what God’s name is? (c) How have some translators endeavored to hide that name?
 (Psalm 110:1, AV)

 9 Do you know his personal name?
 It is not “God” or “Lord.”
 Those are titles, just as “Mister” and “King” are titles.
-However, according to the Authorized Version of the Bible (translated in 1611 C.E.), Psalm 83:18 says: “Thou, whose name alone is JEHOVAH, art the most high over all the earth.”
+However, according to the Authorized Version of the Bible (translated in Psalm 83:18 says: “Thou, whose name alone is JEHOVAH, art the most high over all the earth.”
 This is not a name that men have given to God.
 As shown in the Revised Version of the Bible (American Standard Edition, published in 1901 C.E.), God speaks for himself when he says: “I am Jehovah, that is my name.”
 (Isaiah 42:8) Some translations of the original Hebrew Scriptures render the name as “Yahweh.”
 Others simply use the term “LORD,” but in these particular cases they usually print it as shown here, with a capital “L” followed by small capital letters, thus indicating that there is more in the original-language text than they are stating in their translation.

-10 As an example, why not look up Psalm 8:9 in your own Bible.
+1611 C.E.),10 As an example, why not look up Psalm 8:9 in your own Bible.
 According to the Common Bible (published in 1973 with endorsement by Catholic and Protestant theologians), it reads: “O LORD, our Lord, how majestic is thy name in all the earth!”
 Notice the different type styles for the two occurrences of the word “Lord” in this one verse.
 In the first instance, after the capital “L” small capital letters are used; but the second time that the same word appears it is printed with an initial capital letter and then the remainder is in lowercase letters.
 (In the Catholic New American Bible this is found at Psalm 8:10. *) Other translations, however, not trying to hide anything, render the verse: “O Jehovah our Lord, how majestic your name is in all the earth!”

 11. (a) Is it really important to know and to use God’s name?
 (Acts 15:14) (b) If we love Jehovah, how should we personally use that name?
 (Isaiah 43:10)

-11 Certain translators may think that they make the Bible acceptable to more people by not using a personal name for God, but are they being honest as translators when they try to hide the name that appears far more often than any other in the original-language text?
+make the Bible acceptable to more people by not using a personal name for God, but are they being honest as translators when they try to hide the name that appears far more often than any other in the original-language text?
 The true God wants people to know his name.
 He made this clear when he told his servant Moses to inform a ruler of ancient Egypt as to why God had spared him till that time.
 Why was it?
 “For the sake of showing you my power and in order to have my name declared in all the earth,” God said.
-(Exodus 9:16) It is important for us to use God’s name, doing so with respect.
-And if we love the truth, we will not hesitate to identify ourselves as worshipers of Jehovah, the only true God.
+(12. How does God view the use of images in worship?
+(Psalm 115:3-8; Deuteronomy 7:25)

 12 We must be careful, however, not to associate the name of God with something that he does not approve.
 Remember, “God is a Spirit, and those worshiping him must worship with spirit and truth.”
 (John 4:24) If we appreciate the fact that “God is a Spirit,” and if we worship him “with spirit,” that is, in spiritual ways, we will not use material objects to represent God.
 ‘No man has ever seen God,’ according to John 1:18, so it is impossible to make any picture or carved representation of him.
 An image that cannot see or hear or speak, that cannot raise even a finger to help those who worship before it, could never properly represent the living God.
 Of course, some images are not meant to represent God himself, but the question is, Are they objects of religious devotion?
 When God gave the Ten Commandments, he specifically stated that no images were to be made for such a purpose.
 He commanded: “You shall not make yourself a carved image or any likeness of anything . . . you shall not bow down to them or serve them.”
 (Exodus 20:4, 5, Catholic Jerusalem Bible) Instead of our using objects that Jehovah does not approve, love for the truth will aid us to come to know God as he really is.